 The Philadelphia native knows all too well the importance of communication.
 After all, he’s been a successful family doctor for over 50 years.

 Dr. Flacco graduated from the Drexel (Pennsylvania) University College of Medicine in 1969.
 He served his residency in the Air Force at the now decommissioned (1993) Chanute base in Rantoul, Illinois and he continues this practice in Galesburg, Illinois while specializing in Family Medicine.

-This will be my final article for this year.
-God willing I’ll be back in 2021 covering the next Hawthorne harness racing meet.
+This will be my final article for 2020.
+God willing I’ll be back on Friday, May 8 2021 to cover the 2021 Hawthorne harness racing meet.
 Until then, my sincere thanks for being an IHHA web-site reader.

 By Mike Paradise

 For many ICF pacers and trotters this year’s Illinois racing season isn’t quite over yet.
 Instead they’ll compete in Saturday’s Fall Classic raced on the State Fairgrounds in Springfield.